GeorgeJBalis/Data-Analysis-Projects/README.md

 # DataAnalysis_Projects
-Data analysis exercises with python, using libraries like Pandas, Matplotlib, Seaborn &amp; more!
+Data analysis exercises with SQL and Python, using libraries like Pandas, Matplotlib, Seaborn &amp; more!